USC-ACTLab/MAPFAST/README.md

 Some research updates and suggestions for my fellow researchers:

 - Models with additional auxiliary outputs **do not work**.
-This is caused by a Python related-bug and has been tested and reported in several follow-up papers [1–2].
+This is caused by a Python-related bug and has been tested and reported in several follow-up papers [1–2].
 The auxiliary outputs only slow down training and do not provide any improvement.
 We thank other researchers for pointing it out!

 - The base model with only the classicfication loss still works and have decent performance.
 Check the nice benchmarking work by Weizhe on a broader test [2].